-- IM $(m \times n \text{ numpy } array)$ the image to be transformed - origin (tuple of int or str) image origin, explicit in the (row, column) format, or as a location string (by default, the image center) - rmax (int or string) largest radius to include in the transform (by default, the largest radius with at least one full quadrant of data) - order (int) highest angular order present in the data, $\geq 0$ (by default, 2).
-Working with very high orders ( $\gtrsim 15$ ) can result in excessive noise, especially at small radii and for narrow peaks. - odd (bool) include odd angular orders (by default is False, but is enabled automatically if order is odd) - weights (m × n numpy array, optional) weighting factors for each pixel.
+- IM $(m \times n \text{ numpy array})$ the image to be transformed - origin (tuple of int or str) image origin, explicit in the (row, column) format, or as a location string (by default, the image center) - rmax (int or string) largest radius to include in the transform (by default, the largest radius with at least one full quadrant of data) - order (int) highest angular order present in the data, $\geq 0$ (by default, 2).
+Working with very high orders ( $\geq 15$ ) can result in excessive noise, especially at small radii and for narrow peaks. - odd (bool) include odd angular orders (by default is False, but is enabled automatically if order is odd) - weights $(m \times n \text{ numpy array, optional})$ weighting factors for each pixel.
 The array shape must match the image shape.
 Parts of the image can be excluded from analysis by assigning zero weights to their pixels.
-By default is None, which applies equal weight to all pixels.

-- direction (str: 'forward' or 'inverse') type of Abel transform to be performed (by default, inverse) - reg (None or str or tuple (str, float), optional) regularization to use for inverse Abel transform.
+By default is None, which applies equal weight to all pixels. - direction (str: 'forward' or 'inverse') type of Abel transform to be performed (by default, inverse) - reg (None or str or tuple (str, float), optional) regularization to use for inverse Abel transform.
 None (default) means no regularization, a string selects a non-parameterized regularization method, and parameterized methods are selected by a tuple (method, strength).
+Available methods are:

+('L2', strength):

-Available methods are: - ('L2', strength): Tikhonov $L_2$ regularization with strength as the square of the Tikhonov factor.
-This is the same as "Tikhonov regularization" used in BASEX, with almost identical effects on the radial distributions. - ('diff', strength): Tikhonov regularization with the difference operator (approximation of the derivative) multiplied by the square root of strength as the Tikhonov matrix.
-This tends to produce less blurring, but more negative overshoots than 'L2'. - ('SVD', strength): truncated SVD (singular value decomposition) with N = strength × rmax largest singular values removed for each angular order.
+Tikhonov $L_2$ regularization with strength as the square of the Tikhonov factor.
+This is the same as "Tikhonov regularization" used in BASEX, with almost identical effects on the radial distributions.

+('diff', strength):

+Tikhonov regularization with the difference operator (approximation of the derivative)

+multiplied by the square root of strength as the Tikhonov matrix.
+This tends to produce less blurring, but more negative overshoots than 'L2'.

+('SVD', strength):

+truncated SVD (singular value decomposition) with $N = strength \times rmax$ largest singular values removed for each angular order.
 This mimics the approach proposed (but in fact not used) in pBasex.
+Not recommended due to generally poor results.

+'pos':

-Not recommended due to generally poor results. - 'pos': non-parameterized method, finds the best (in the least-squares sense) solution with non-negative $\cos^n\theta\sin^m\theta$ terms (see cossin()).
-For order = 0, 1, and 2 (with odd = False) this is equivalent to $I(r,\theta) \ge 0$ ; for higher orders this assumption is stronger than $I \ge 0$ and corresponds to no interference between different multiphoton channels.
+non-parameterized method, finds the best (in the least-squares sense) solution with nonnegative $\cos^n \theta \sin^m \theta$ terms (see cossin()).
+For order = 0, 1, and 2 (with odd = False) this is equivalent to $I(r, \theta) \ge 0$ ; for higher orders this assumption is stronger than $I \ge 0$ and corresponds to no interference between different multiphoton channels.
 Not implemented for odd orders > 1.